 For the first time in history, a famous World Heritage masterpiece, Michelangelo’s Pietà Rondanini, will be fitted with special high-performance engineering technology — a base isolation system — to protect it from earthquakes and traffic vibrations.
 “This is a pioneering project of the City of Milan and the Italian Ministry of Cultural Heritage because there was no previous experience in protecting a marble statue from both earthquake and traffic vibrations with a specially designed isolation system,” said Marco Cossu of the engineering firm, Miyamoto International Italy.

-Sismocell, an antiseismic system brand realized and projected by Reglass, has participated on the works to secure the Pietà Rondanini by Michelangelo in Milan.
-Miyamoto International, an international engineering studio, has outlined the projects operations.
+Sismocell, an antiseismic system brand realized and projected by Reglass, has participated in the works to secure the Pietà Rondanini by Michelangelo in Milan.
+Miyamoto International, an international engineering studio, has outlined the project’s operations.
 Sismocell has studied and realized the security device so as to obtain a dissipative, not rigid, connection of the security system between the statue and the base, as well as some antiseismic devices used to stabilize the statue’s base.

 From Miyamoto International Newsletter